diogo4256/mlops_group_17/reports/README.md

 >
 > Answer:

 In total, we have implemented seven tests across the files inside the "tests" folder.
 In the test_data.py file, we have two tests: the test_images_to_tensor which checks if the length of the tensor list matches the number of image files and also checks if the shape of the first tensor in the list is correct and furthermore the test_retrieve_from_api which calls the `retrieve_from_api` function with mock objects.
-The test_training.py file includes multiple test cases for the training module including test_custom_dataset, test_load_data, test_setup_model_and_optimizer, test_train_one_epoch and test_train.
+The test_training.py file includes multiple test cases for the training module including test_custom_dataset, test_load_data, test_setup_model_and_optimizer, test_train_one_epoch and test_train and each of them correspond to a function within the training and data preparation code.

 ### Question 8